ralbee1/5_card_draw/README.md

 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
 5 Card Draw is a playable Python 5 card draw poker application.
-This project served as a hands-on Python learning environment demonstrates my capacity to independently develop and publish applications in Python.
+This project served as a hands-on Python learning experience in 2021.
 On my journey, I learned about creating graphical user interfaces in python, pythonic best practices, CI/CD workflows, PyPi deployments, and much more.
 The beautiful learning opportunity provided this project was balancing desired learning opportunities and refining 5 Card Draw into a polished application.
-I stopped when the last remaining features involved further polishing the UI/UX experience, adding sound, and cashing out player credits.
-If I were to start over, I'd rank poker hands with a symantic system over a integer score
+This project is currently archived with the last remaining features involved further polishing the UI/UX experience, adding sound, and cashing out player credits.
+If I were to start over, I'd rank poker hands with a symantic system over a integer score.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>